 Accounts open lesser than 180 days

-It is during business close on calendar’s last day that fee gets charged when ‘average house-hold account balance’ is lesser than $15,000.
+It is during business close on the calendar’s last day that fee gets charged when ‘average house-hold account balance’ is lesser than $15,000.

-Here, the ‘Average house-hold account balance’ is said to refer to account equity average of all accounts in same address as well as excludes those fee exempt accounts.
+Here, the ‘Average house-hold account balance’ is said to refer to account equity average of all accounts in the same address as well as excludes those fee exempt accounts.

-How to transfer existing account’s to the BMO InvestorLine ?
+How to transfer existing accounts to the BMO InvestorLine?

 How to send across security certificates?